Le’Veon Bell’s Rap Album Has Its Critics

-According to TMZ, during the middle of March, Le’Veon Bell, star running back for the New York Jets, just signed a $52.2 million contract with his team.
+According to TMZ, during the middle of March, Le’Veon Bell, the star running back for the New York Jets, signed a $52.2 million contract with his team.
 However, instead of celebrating his new football contract, the pro football player was busy hosting his album release party at a nightclub in Miami.

-Bell’s new rap album, called Life’s a Gamble, had its release party on March 16 at Miami Beach’s Rockwell Nightclub.
+Bell’s new rap album called Life’s a Gamble had its release party on March 16 at Miami Beach’s Rockwell Nightclub.
 The party gave fans a preview of the football pro’s rap skills as Bell put on a show and rapped some songs for those in the crowd.
 While donning some large gold chains, Bell performed a few live tracks from his album.
 Fans of Bell’s hip hop skills cheered him on, and many of those at the club applauded his performance.

 Like many musicians, Bell composed several of his songs by basing his lyrics on his own life experiences.
 One of the songs Bell previewed live at the Rockwell Nightclub is titled “Free at Last.”
 “Free at Last” features lyrics that cover Bell’s experience with the Pittsburgh Steelers before he left the team and joined up with the New York Jets.